SanOkafor/CBA-CloudFormation/ReadMe.md

 # CBA-CloudFormation
 To deploy a cloudformation template to AWS from Jenkins

-My first jenkins deployment from Github
+Sandra's jenkins deployment from Github